Getting new customers is good.

 What you should not include in LTV

 LTV is one of the more hotly debated SaaS metrics, mainly because different businesses have different inputs that go into the revenue of a customer.
 For instance, some businesses have consistent one time revenue that they can reasonably predict a customer will spend in addition to a subscription.
-Other debates center around which customers actually make it into LTV - should it only be new customers, old customers, or somewhere in-between?
+Other debates center around which customers actually make it into LTV - should it only be new customers, already existing customers, or somewhere in-between?

 At ProfitWell, we’ve worked with hundreds of SaaS companies and found that most are actually using the most basic calculation that we go through below.
-That being said, this data is at best directional and worst hiding something if you don't segment LTV down by plan, channel, etc. Additionally, you need to do what's best for you when it comes to this calculation, meaning if you need to make things more complicated, go for it.
+That being said, this data is at best directional and worst hiding something if you don't segment LTV down by plan, channel, customer segments, etc. Additionally, you need to do what's best for you when it comes to this calculation, meaning if you need to make things more complicated, go for it.
 Just make sure you're consistent and working to improve the metric.

 Ok, so how do I calculate LTV?

-LTV: Here you take the average revenue per account for a month’s period and divide that by the number of churned customers for a monthly period.
+LTV Formula: Here you take the average revenue per account for a month’s period and divide that by the number of churned customers for a monthly period.
 This essentially expands out how much revenue that particular group of customers is going to bring in on average.
 It also gives you two main points of optimization - the average revenue a customer brings in and how long they stick around.

 Three Ways you can Extend LTV

 Lifetime value is a testament to the success of your SaaS business.
-The higher your customer’s lifetime value is, the longer you can turn profits and grow.
+The higher your customer lifetime value is, the longer you can turn profits and grow.
 Remember that LTV is a balancing act that goes hand in hand with your CAC.
 A viable business model will always yield a higher LTV.

 Here are some actionable ways you extend the life of your customer and get LTV higher.